RafaelCaso/referral-token/README.md

 yarn start
 ```

 You should now be able to go to localhost:3000 and see the project.
-Click on "debug" tab to interact with smart contract
+Click on "debug" tab to interact with smart contract and click on "Referrals" to see referrals (surprise surprise) and the rewards collected for referrals.

 > [!TIP]
 > To make testing easier, go to Referral.sol and find the constructor.
 Replace Ownable(msg.sender) with Ownable(yourWalletAddress)